kushalsamant/ask/README.md

 Q3: "How can natural ventilation be optimized in urban environments?"
 A3: "Urban natural ventilation requires careful consideration of wind patterns, building heights..."

+Theme: construction_technology
+Q1: "What are the latest innovations in construction materials?"
+A1: "Advanced materials include high-performance concrete, sustainable timber, and smart materials..."

+Q2: "How do advanced materials improve building performance?"
+A2: "Advanced materials enhance durability, energy efficiency, and structural integrity..."

+Q3: "What construction techniques optimize material efficiency?"
+A3: "Efficient techniques include prefabrication, modular construction, and digital fabrication..."
 ```

 ### **Quick Reference Commands**